mhaskar/Bughound/README.md

 * XXE dashboard

 These dashboards will give you statistics about the functions and code snippets that was found in the code so you can start your analysis process.

+# License

+This project is licensed under the GPL-3.0 License - see the LICENSE file for details